dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/managing.md

 In some extreme cases, it may be necessary to remove all migrations and start over.
 This can be easily done by deleting your **Migrations** folder and dropping your database; at that point you can create a new initial migration, which will contain your entire current schema.

-It's also possible to reset all migrations and create a single one without losing your data.
-This is sometimes called "squashing", and involves some manual work:
+It's also possible to reset all migrations and create a single one without losing your data, commonly referred to as "squashing".
+You can squash your migrations with community packages like [StewardEF](https://github.com/pdevito3/StewardEF) or manually by:

 1. Back up your database, in case something goes wrong.
 2. In your database, delete all rows from the migrations history table (e.g. `DELETE FROM [__EFMigrationsHistory]` on SQL Server).